NuGet/NuGetDocs/site/Docs/Start-Here/NuGet-FAQ.markdown

 **What project templates are supported by NuGet?**

-NuGet has full support for a variety of project templates like Windows, Web, Silverlight,SharePoint, Wix and so on.
+NuGet has full support for a variety of project templates like Windows, Web, Silverlight, SharePoint, Wix and so on.
 The support for LightSwitch and Cloud templates is minimal at this point of time.

 **Can I use NuGet outside of Visual Studio?**